thiagodnf/jmetal-restful/README.md

 Overview
 --
 JMetal RESTFul was built to turn available some features available in <a href="https://github.com/jMetal/jMetal">JMetal Framework</a>.
-This tool uses a RESTFul server powered by <a href="http://spring.io/">Spring</a> to expose some operations that can be access throught POST requests.
+This tool uses a RESTFul server powered by <a href="http://spring.io/">Spring</a> to expose some operations that can be access through POST requests.

 Features
 --